October 26, 2014

 My book was selected for publication by the Cambria World Sinophone Series.
 Professor Victor H. Mair (University of Pennsylvania) is Series Editor.

-I express gratitude to the editorial board:
+I express my gratitude to the editorial board:

 •Ann Huss (Chinese University of Hong Kong)